CSjiade/Stock_DashBoard/README.md

 # Stock_Web
-A simple stock web app for backtesting PNL of RSI and Moving Average trading strategies.
-Just enter your stock ticker.
+A simple stock web app for having an overview of a stock and backtesting of RSI and Moving Average trading strategies. https://stockapp-streamlit.herokuapp.com/

-https://stockapp-streamlit.herokuapp.com/

 **Reminder:**

 This a just a prototype.
-Hence, ensure your stock ticker and inputs are valid, as there is no error handling logic built into the app yet.
+Hence, ensure stock ticker and other inputs are valid, as exception and error handling is not very comprehensive.
+Also this app uses Yahoo Finance API.
+Hence, certain stocks in the APAC including Japan region will have missing financial information.
+US stocks have minimal issues with mising data.